 kmmcrafts Posted August 29 Report Share Posted August 29 59 minutes ago, jimmyG said: My small one car garage shop used to be my man cave and even though it stores some household it was a place to hang out in and was super clean.
 A year ago I decided to try woodworking so I took everything out and gave it a nice paint job.
 It still stores a few non-woodworking items.
 There's a lot of stuff packed into the area but everything is super organized in a logical order and no wasted space but still able to walk around the work bench.
 Having tools on wheels was the best thing I ever did.
 After having such a clean man cave before, I can't bring myself to letting my work area get dirty and dusty since I don't really make a lot of big projects to begin with.
 You're correct about online sales being the pits.
 Craigslist doesn't seem to be monitored any longer and it's mostly business ads, at least in the DC area.
 The problem with Marketplace is people know who you are and have no problem learning your personal information.
 Used Ebay back in the day but they now cater to the buyer not the seller so it's easy to get ripped off trying to sell something.
 Sad!
 You have that set up very nice!
 I like it..
 I try to keep everything in one bay but it's started to spill over into my other bay which I like to keep opened up incase I need to quickly pull a car in or tractor etc. for a repair.. which is why I need to set a few tools onto someone else.
 It looks like your floor is painted?
 If it is how do you like that?
 I painted my shop floor right after they poured the concrete but I just used more of a sealer paint that was clear.. and I tell you it's slick if you go in with wet shoes..
 It needs to be recoated (probably next year now) and I was thinking about going with the grey color to help "brighten up the shop.. that clear stuff I used sort of darkened the concrete and I think the lighter grey would help find my lower blade clamp on the Hegner saw when it goes flying during the blade breaking, I was a eBayer for a lot of years selling car and tractor parts.. then they started catering to the "power sellers" where you sell cheap but in high volume.. then started encouraging sellers to do free shipping and raised the fees etc. so I got out of it because of the competition.. and moved into selling my crafts on various sites.. now those sites have been doing the same stuff and I'm kinda conforming to this as everywhere is basically the same way or else if not the sales are dead..
 Catering to the shopper is what brings in the shoppers to these sites..
 I don't like how it works but that is what these big venues research and find so in order to get any sales you have to do what they do no matter where you sell at..
 They found that shoppers are too lazy and many times dumb to calculate shipping cost so to fix the problem they found people are more likely to buy if you offer free shipping and run sales / discounts every week or so..
 Quote Link to comment Share on other sites More sharing options...

 rafairchild2 Posted August 29 Report Share Posted August 29 14 hours ago, jimmyG said: .....
 Spotless!
 How often do you do a big clean??
 Pretty much after EVERY session, I wipe down, do a quick PM if needed, oil if needed (usually my oily rag), and put tools back in their proper place.
 I use a comprehensive dust handling system so generally, I do not get a buildup of dust.
 There are times I am doing a lot of toys or some intricate pieces, and I let things fall to the wayside for a couple of sessions.
 Come Saturday or Sunday, I'll make sure everything is put away and I will take my gas blower and just give the place a thorough puff of air.
 I might use my compressor and get some of the smaller areas, it all goes out the large garage door.
 I think it was on one of the FB groups, lord I hope it was not here, I mentioned that I clean after each session, and some a-hole came back with some rude comments and said he would rather cut more than waste time cleaning.
 I was always taught to keep tools cleaned, oiled, and stored in their proper place.
 My tools last a long time.
 To me, it's all about respecting the tools and your workspace.
-This was hammered into me by my father and shop teachers in school. barb.j.enders and kmmcrafts 2 Quote Link to comment Share on other sites More sharing options...
+This was hammered into me by my father and shop teachers in school. kmmcrafts and barb.j.enders 2 Quote Link to comment Share on other sites More sharing options...

 jimmyG Posted August 29 Author Report Share Posted August 29 1 hour ago, kmmcrafts said: You have that set up very nice!
 I like it..
 I try to keep everything in one bay but it's started to spill over into my other bay which I like to keep opened up incase I need to quickly pull a car in or tractor etc. for a repair.. which is why I need to set a few tools onto someone else.
 It looks like your floor is painted?
 If it is how do you like that?
 I painted my shop floor right after they poured the concrete but I just used more of a sealer paint that was clear.. and I tell you it's slick if you go in with wet shoes..
 It needs to be recoated (probably next year now) and I was thinking about going with the grey color to help "brighten up the shop.. that clear stuff I used sort of darkened the concrete and I think the lighter grey would help find my lower blade clamp on the Hegner saw when it goes flying during the blade breaking, I was a eBayer for a lot of years selling car and tractor parts.. then they started catering to the "power sellers" where you sell cheap but in high volume.. then started encouraging sellers to do free shipping and raised the fees etc. so I got out of it because of the competition.. and moved into selling my crafts on various sites.. now those sites have been doing the same stuff and I'm kinda conforming to this as everywhere is basically the same way or else if not the sales are dead..
 Catering to the shopper is what brings in the shoppers to these sites..
 I don't like how it works but that is what these big venues research and find so in order to get any sales you have to do what they do no matter where you sell at..
 They found that shoppers are too lazy and many times dumb to calculate shipping cost so to fix the problem they found people are more likely to buy if you offer free shipping and run sales / discounts every week or so..
 I moved into this home 24 years ago this month and first thing I did since the garage was a clean slate was tape,spackle and paint the drywall.
 The floor was an epoxy coating that was pricey but has held up fairly well for the abuse it's taken over the years. kmmcrafts 1 Quote Link to comment Share on other sites More sharing options...